 Before we explore this, we need to establish that the infinitive version of a verb in English is usually expressed as “to go,” “to sit,” “to watch,” etc. Therefore a split infinitive occurs when you use the word “to,” then an adverb (a descriptive word suffixed with “-ly”), and then a regular verb; and many hardcore grammarians will tell you never to split an infinitive.
 One of the most famous examples of a split infinitive is:

-To boldly go where no one has gone before.
+To boldly go where no man has gone before.

 Though many cite this as grammatically incorrect, there is simply no basis for this in the Oxford Style Guide.

 Like many of the myths on this list, it’s not absolutely known how this rule came about, but there does seem to be one prevailing theory.
 The Latin versions of infinitive verbs are expressed in one word (rather than English’s “to sit” two-word style) and are therefore “unsplittable.”
 It may have been argued by Latin-loving English scholars in the 1700s that the English versions should not be split either; you can’t do it in Latin so you shouldn’t do it in English.
 Because y’know… reasons.

 But we’re talking about English – a hybrid Germanic language – which is definitely not Latin.
 In addition, the “to” part is not technically part of the infinitive verb, so it could be argued that you’re not really splitting anything that isn’t already in two parts.
 There’s simply no precedent in place that says not to.
 “To boldly go…” is absolutely fine in modern English usage.
 And if it’s good enough for Starfleet, it’s good enough for me.

 [Please Note That Clicking Play Sends Usage Data to YouTube]

 2. “Don’t Start a Sentence with a Conjunction (And, But, If, etc.)”